UCDavisHydro/SVIHM/README.md

 ## A Note on the Instructions Below
 The model is setup to be easily run on computers running Microsoft Windows.
 Other operating systems will be require additional compilation and assembly.
 If this becomes a persistent request, additional files could be added.

+## Active Development Notice
+New users should refer to the repository and branch `UCDavisHydro\SVIHM\master`.
+Active development will take place on the branch `UCDavisHydro\SVIHM\SVIHM_dev`.

 # Running the Model
 The first step in running SVIHM is to run a Windows batch file that assembles a `Run` folder with the MODFLOW and SWBM model files.
-The batch file is in the main SVIHM folder and can be run from the command line using its name:
-`
-Prepare_Basecase_Run.bat
-`
-The operations of this batch file (copying a bunch of files!) can be seen by opening the batch file in a text editor like Notepad++.
+The batch file is in the main SVIHM folder and can be run from the Windows command line using its name: `Prepare_Basecase_Run.bat`.The operations of this batch file (copying a bunch of files!) can be seen by opening the batch file in a text editor like Notepad++.
 When the batch file finishes running, it will report:

 > Run folder populated with basecase.
 Model can be run using Run\Run_SVIHM.bat